ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-e2e-testing-ionic-protractor-appium-e2e-testing.md

 The most popular solution for automated E2E tests is called Selenium which is based on the [WebDriver protocol](https://w3c.github.io/webdriver/).

-While Selenium is a great solution, we will be using [Appium](http://appium.io/).
+While Selenium is a great solution for browsers, there is a better solution for native mobile apps called [Appium](http://appium.io/).
 # Appium

 Appium is a tool for automating mobile applications and writing cross-platform UI tests.
 It is very similar to Selenium.
 The difference is that Selenium is a tool for automating browsers and web applications, whereas Appium is a tool for automating Native / Hybrid mobile applications.